shtm7/pdsnd_github/README.md

 - Birth Year

 ### Files used

 - bikeshare.py
 - chicago.csv
 - new_york_city.csv
 - washington.csv

+### Softwares needed:

+- Python 3, NumPy, and pandas installed using Anaconda
+- text editor, like Sublime or Atom
+- A terminal application (Terminal on Mac and Linux or Cygwin on Windows).

 ### Credits
 - Richard Kalehoff (Udacity mentor)